mitchest/seagrass-biomass-modelling/README.md

 ### Running code ###

 * All code and files should be cloned/downloaded to a single path
-* Both scripts can then be run in full
+* All scripts can then be run in full

 ### Contribution guidelines ###